 This is an easy recipe if you want to replace the traditional ham with something else for the holidays.
 Thanksgiving, Christmas, and even a formal celebration with family and friends are perfect occasions to make this dish.

 Overall, the recipe is excellent with anything you like.
-You can serve it with your favorite vegetables, mashed potatoes, or just a salad for a low-carb meal.
+For a low-carb meal, you can serve it with your favorite vegetables, mashed potatoes, or just a salad.
 It also goes well with Couscous, Roasted Carrots, Simple roasted potatoes, or these delicious mushrooms.
 The leftovers are amazing.

 Perfect dish for the holidays